GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/uses-optimized-images/index.md

 description: |
   Learn about the uses-optimized-images audit.
 date: 2019-05-02
-updated: 2019-10-04
+updated: 2020-05-29
 web_lighthouse:
   - uses-optimized-images
 ---

-The Opportunities section of your Lighthouse report lists all unoptimized images, with potential savings in kilobytes.
+The Opportunities section of your Lighthouse report lists all unoptimized images, with potential savings in [kibibytes (KiB)](https://en.wikipedia.org/wiki/Kibibyte).
 Optimize these images so that the page loads faster and consumes less data:

 <figure class="w-figure">